 Cost of Contact Lenses

 The cost of contact lenses can vary based on your prescription, lens type, brand, replacement schedule, pack size, rebates, and how much you buy at once.
-Daily disposable contacts, toric contacts, multifocal contacts, colored contacts, and monthly contacts can all sit at different price points.
-If you already have a valid contact lens prescription and are looking for affordable contacts online, you're in the right place.
+Daily disposable contact lenses, toric contact lenses, multifocal contacts, colored contacts, and monthly contacts can all sit at different price points.
+If you already have a valid contact lens prescription and are looking for affordable contact lenses online, you're in the right place.

-Lens.com helps you save money on contact lenses by offering competitive online pricing, available rebates, and convenient ordering for many common vision needs.
-We carry contact lenses for many common vision needs and preferences, making it easy for you to compare products, review your total cost before checkout, and explore available rebates or savings opportunities in one place.
+Lens.com helps you save money on contact lenses through competitive online pricing, available rebates, and convenient ordering for many common vision needs.
+We carry contact lenses for many common vision needs and preferences, making it easy for you to compare products, review your total cost before checkout, and check whether a contact lens rebate is available.

 to